astha9120/Group4_FaceRecognition-ATM/README.md

  Smit : Revised basics of Neural Networks and Tutorials of CNN(Neural Network).

  Parthraj : Learned basic HTML and Learning CSS.

+ Vanshika : Revised HTML, CSS, Javascript and added a few resources that would be helpful moving forward

 **meet 2 : 1/2/2020**